NSHipster/articles/2013-11-18-nsfilemanager.md

 `NSFileManager` may optionally set a delegate to verify that it should perform a particular file operation.
 This allows the business logic of, for instance, which files to protect from deletion, to be factored out of the controller.

-There are four kinds of methods in the `<NSFileManagerDelegate>` protocol, each with a variation for working with paths, as well as methods for error handling.
+There are four kinds of methods in the `<NSFileManagerDelegate>` protocol, each with a variation for working with paths, as well as methods for error handling:

 - `-fileManager:shouldMoveItemAtURL:toURL:`
 - `-fileManager:shouldCopyItemAtURL:toURL:`